bmdelc/Reclame_Aqui_Webscraping/README.md

 last use: march of 2023

-# Welcome to my first scrapes.
+# Welcome to my first scrape.
 Despite being simple, it worked like a charm.

 https://www.reclameaqui.com.br/